Let's take this scenario:

 So what really matters?

-The one thing you CAN control: ad quality.
 And ad quality, in Meta’s world, is ad relevance.

-Ad Quality ≠High-Production Ad
+Ad Quality ≠ High-Production Ad

 Super cringey UGC often beats perfect, polished video.